phizzii/unity/README.md

 - [ ] Getting objects to fly at player
 - [ ] Destroying objects

-See the [open issues](https://github.com/phizzii/unity/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/phizzii/unity-obstacle-dodge/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->
 ## License

-No license just learning!
+MIT license for learning :)!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>